dgvigil/david-vigil-resume/index.md

 *Senior Solutions Architect* <sup><sub>Feb 2022 - Present</sub></sup>

-- Development of Kubernetes-adjacent software and solutions as part of Platform One: DoD Enterprise DevSecOps Services
+- Providing Rancher, Kubernetes and other CNCF and open source software and consulting solutions to federal entities that are looking to adapt and transform to devsecops, gitops and other modern workflows

 *Senior Support Engineer* <sup><sub>Feb 2021 - Feb 2022</sub></sup>